Jailbreak your TV for media freedom's cover image

 Setup

 First thing you'll need to do is connect it to a power supply.
 Once you do that, you'll need an HDMI cable to connect it to your TV.
-Upon doing so, you'll be prompted to set your language, connect to your wifi, and set up your Google account.
+Upon doing so, you'll be prompted to set your language, connect to your wifi, and set up your local account.

 Before we continue, make sure that your device is updated with the latest software.
 To check for system updates, you can click